MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines.md

 | `OnDeploymentCompleted`   | StageRunID (GUID), <br/>DeploymentStatus (**200000002** (Succeeded), **200000006** (Canceled), **200000003** (Failed)), <br/>ErrorMessage  | Artifact Name, <br/>Deployment Stage Name, <br/>Deployment Pipeline Name  | Triggers when the deployment succeeded, failed, or was canceled.
 Can be used to trigger custom post-deployment logic. |

 ### Sample

-You can download and then import this unmanaged solution into your pipelines host environment.
-It contains sample cloud flows for using the above triggers and actions with pipelines.
+Download and then import this unmanaged solution into your pipelines host environment, which contains sample cloud flows for using the above triggers and actions with pipelines.
+[Download sample solution](https:/aka.ms/DownloadPipelinesExtensibilitySamples)
-Download sample solution: https:/aka.ms/DownloadPipelinesExtensibilitySamples

 ## Next step